nfarah86/hudi/website/docs/clustering.md

 Once one of those configurations is set to true, you need to set a schedule by identifying a commit threshold it takes so the clustering plan phase can commence.
 You can set the commit threshold through the `hoodie.clustering.inline.max.commits`​ or `hoodie.clustering.async.max.commits`​ configuration depending on whether you want to enable inline or async clustering, respectively.

+#### Use the below config to set the right scheduling strategy

+hoodie.clustering.inline.max.commits​: This configuration controls how frequently the clustering plan is triggered.
+Use this configuration if you plan on an inline deployment model.
+The default value is 4.

+hoodie.clustering.async.max.commits​: This configuration controls how frequently the clustering plan is triggered.
+Use this configuration if you plan on an async deployment model.
+The default value is 4.

+### Plan clustering
+Hudi applies the clustering plan to help decide what file groups should be clustered.
+The most important parts of planning the clustering phase are:
+- Identifying files eligible for clustering: Depending on the chosen clustering strategy, the scheduling logic will identify the files eligible for clustering.
+- Grouping files eligible for clustering based on specific criteria: Each group is expected to have a data size in multiples of a targetFileSize.
+Grouping is done as part of the strategy defined in the plan.
+Additionally, there is an option to cap group size to improve parallelism and avoid shuffling large amounts of data.

+There are also two important concepts to understand for this phase:
+- A cluster group: A group of file groups.
+- Parallelism: The number of spark jobs or threads you want to run for the clustering service.

+Hudi applies the planning strategy through the `hoodie.clustering.plan.strategy.class`.
+First, let's look at different plan strategies that are available with this configuration.

+- `SparkSizeBasedClusteringPlanStrategy`: This is the default strategy.
+It selects file slices based on the small file limit of base files and creates clustering groups up to the max file size allowed per group.
+The max size can be specified using the hoodie.clustering.plan.strategy.max.bytes.per.group.
+This strategy is useful for stitching together medium-sized files into larger ones to reduce files spread across cold partitions.

+- `SparkRecentDaysClusteringPlanStrategy`: It looks at previous 'N' days partitions and creates a plan to cluster the 'small' file slices within them.
+It could be helpful when the workload is predictable, and data is partitioned by time.

+- `SparkSelectedPartitionsClusteringPlanStrategy`: This strategy is useful if you want to cluster only specific partitions within a range, no matter how old or new those partitions are.
+To use this strategy, you need to set additionally two configs (both begin and end partitions are inclusive):
+`Hoodie.clustering.plan.strategy.cluster.begin.partition`
+`Hoodie.clustering.plan.strategy.cluster.end.partition`

+All the strategies just described are partition-aware and the latter two are bounded by the size limits of the first strategy.